Image

 Phase N/A

-This study looks at how well a treatment called **TACE** works for people with serious liver cancer.
-TACE stands for Transarterial Chemoembolization, a procedure that delivers chemotherapy directly to the liver.
-The study compares TACE combined with two other treatments, **immunotherapy** and **targeted therapy**, to see which is better.
-Immunotherapy helps the body's immune system fight cancer, and targeted therapy uses drugs to attack cancer cells without harming normal cells.
+This study looks at how well two treatments work for liver cancer.
+One treatment is called TACE, which stands for *Transarterial Chemoembolization*.
+It delivers cancer-fighting medicine directly to the liver.
+The study compares TACE alone to TACE combined with two other treatments: immunotherapy (which helps the body's immune system fight cancer) and targeted therapy (which attacks cancer cells specifically).

 Study details